deadlyicon/phase-2-challange/part-4/quiz.md

   QUIZ Phase 2

-  --When you run a command in the terminal, where does BASH look for that command?
+  --When you run a command in the terminal, where does BASH look for that command

+  /bin

   --On a UNIX computer, how do you stop a running process?